FEMA Violation: HC Reserves Verdict On Xiaomi Plea

-Justice M Nagaprasanna concluded the hearing of arguments today and reserved the judgment.
+Justice M Nagaprasanna concluded the hearing of arguments today and reserved the judgement.

 Xiaomi Technology India Pvt Ltd filed the petition on October 3, challenging a September 29 order of the Competent Authority appointed under the Foreign Exchange Management Act (FEMA), which confirmed the April 29 seizure order of the ED to freeze the amount in the company's bank accounts.